islabre1426/islabre1426.github.io/README.md

 ![Introduction](./assets/img/Introduction.png)

 # What's this?
-This is my Terminal-based Portfolio, mostly for showcasing my works, skills to the world, and my passion about the Terminal.
+This is my Terminal-based Portfolio, mostly for showcasing my works and my skills to the world.

 # Why Terminal-based?
 I work with the terminal a lot since this is what many programmers use to develop.